-User experience design has established itself as an essential activity for business, but it is often only practiced as a tactical discipline.
-This doesn’t make sense.
+As digital customer experience has worked its way to the boardroom and into the consciousness of the C-suite, user experience design has established itself as an essential activity for business.
+But it is still often only practiced as a tactical discipline.

 Organisations routinely turn to UX people to help lower risk in product development, or to increase the commercial yield of existing customer journeys.
 But this fragmented, tactical application of UX overlooks its potential for long-term value creation.